 Heave and subsidence are a real concern if they happen on your property, and you could be in for a moving experience.
 That's why it's important to recognise the signs and act quickly to limit the damage to your home's structure – and your insurance claims.

-The Financial Ombudsman Service defines subsidence as:
+The Financial Ombudsman Service says subsidence happens when:

 It can happen when the ground contracts or shrinks due to a change in its water content.
 This can make the building's foundations crack or deform, which can then cause further structural damage.
 The clay-rich soils of south-east England are particularly susceptible to shrinkage and swelling, but the soils of river valleys (alluvium) are also vulnerable.